juan-ecommerce/zensuggest-ai-indexer/README.md

 - Azure Function App set up in Azure
 - Zendesk account with API access
 - OpenAI API key
-- Supabase project with the appropriate tables
+- Supabase project with the appropriate tables (see schema below)

 ### Environment Variables

-Copy the `.env_example` file to `.env` and fill in your credentials:
+Copy the `.env_example` file to `.env` for local development:

 ```bash
 cp .env_example .env
 ```

-Required environment variables:
+Required environment variables (must be configured in Azure Function App settings for production):

 - `ZENDESK_SUBDOMAIN`: Your Zendesk subdomain
 - `ZENDESK_EMAIL`: Your Zendesk email